 Unlike the public cloud that relies on sharing of resources, the private cloud is used by one organization alone.
 It is a preferred solution for larger enterprises with mission-critical data that requires additional security.
-Financial institutions, government agencies, and healthcare organizations are likely to prefer a private cloud solution.
+Financial institutions, government agencies and healthcare organizations are likely to prefer a private cloud solution.

-The infrastructure can either reside with a third party vendor or on-premises.
+The infrastructure can reside either with a third-party vendor or on-premises.
 Regardless, the hardware and services remain dedicated.
 Its advantages include:

 The private cloud model is costly compared to a public one because it requires you to own and manage your data center and IT team.
 Outsourcing from a third party vendor is also expensive.

-The hybrid system employs both private and public clouds meaning that while your IT team manages a section of the cloud in-house, the rest is managed off-site.
+The hybrid system employs both private and public clouds, meaning that while your IT team manages a section of the cloud in-house, the rest is managed off-site.
 This cloud solution is discussed in detail in a section below.

 This cloud infrastructure allows data access from different organizations or departments.
-This collaborative effort allows the sharing of infrastructure between several entities from a specific community that has common concerns (compliance, security, jurisdiction, etc.) whether managed by a third-party or internally.
+This collaborative effort allows the sharing of infrastructure between several entities from a specific community that has common concerns (compliance, security, jurisdiction, etc.) whether managed by a third party or internally.
 For instance, different branches of the same company that are located in different towns.
 Different government functionalities can also access government data via the community cloud infrastructure.

-Mobile online storage allows you to store and manage your files, photos, videos, and music from your mobile devices (tablets, laptops, and smartphones).
-Today, many new mobile devices are outfitted with preloaded and configured online storage that can be used to back-up your files.
+Mobile online storage allows you to store and manage your files, photos, videos and music from your mobile devices (tablets, laptops and smartphones).
+Today, many new mobile devices are outfitted with preloaded and configured online storage that can be used to back up your files.
 Android OS devices use Google Drive, Apple iOS devices use iCloud, while Samsung Galaxy has partnered with Dropbox.

 Your company is more likely to cut back on operating costs by using cloud-based services compared to using external hard drives or in-house hosting solutions.
-It also eliminated the cost of time taken to complete routing backups manually.
+It also eliminates the cost of time taken to complete routine backups manually.
 You do not need to spend more money on additional servers, which are expensive to maintain.
 Online storage gives you plenty of space to store your data, often for low, affordable prices.

-Local storage only allows you access to your files or data from a particular location.
+Local storage only allows you to access your files or data from a particular location.
 However, with online storage, the devices that you use daily become access points.
-Thus, you can access all your files, photos, apps, videos, and folders in the cloud from any place across the world.
+Thus, you can access all your files, photos, apps, videos and folders in the cloud from any place across the world.
 Of course, you must have Internet access and the necessary credentials.
 This eliminates the stress of transferring files between devices every time you want to access them, which is, frankly, annoying and complicated.

 You can sync all your files in the cloud; therefore, if you make any changes to one file, the cloud will automatically sync your changes across all affiliated devices.
 This means that your files are similar across all devices and you will have the latest version of your file irrespective of how you chose to retrieve it.

 Most CSPs add extra security layers to their servers and protocols to protect all data stored therein from outside hacking or physical attacks.
 To gain a competitive edge, CSPs employ the latest enterprise-grade security measures that businesses would not usually apply.
-Data is encrypted at rest and in flight making unauthorized users unable to access the data.
+Data is encrypted at rest and in flight, making unauthorized users unable to access the data.

 Sending dozens of emails to share files is cumbersome.
 The cloud makes it simple to sync and share one or more files with several recipients.
-Additionally, storage services enable you to collaborate with peers and availing editing capabilities to authorized users.
+Additionally, storage services enable you to collaborate with peers and make editing capabilities available to authorized users.
 Furthermore, such changes are saved automatically and shared easily with all collaborators.